 Architects usually work in offices where they talk to clients, work on drawings, develop reports, and communicate with engineers and other architects.
 Additionally, many architects are also required to visit construction sites to ensure that everything is going as planned.

 3D artists use a lot of different 3D software for their work.
 The more software someone uses, the more qualified they are.
 This is a general rule of thumb.
-Artists have a wide choice of tools used for graphic design, drawing, animation, sculpting, modeling, and 3D rendering at their disposal.
+Artists have a wide choice of tools used for graphic design, drawing, animation, sculpting, modelling, and 3D rendering at their disposal.
 They constantly have to upgrade and improve their tools.